 \section{Introduction}

 The problem of identifying information stored in a quantum system is fundamental in quantum computer science, and the simplest option is to use two-dimensional systems or qubits to store quantum information.
-In classical physics, the state variables of the system are also observables and there is no fundamental limitation on the precision with which they can be determined.
+In classical physics, the system's state variables are also observables and there is no fundamental limitation on the precision with which they can be determined.
 By contrast, the quantum observables are represented by operators acting on the vector space, which in the general case do not commute, and the outcome of the measurement has statistical rather than deterministic properties.
-Quantum systems in different non-orthogonal states are impossible to perfectly distinguish even when arbitrary large but finite number of samples for the measurements are available~\cite{helstrom1976quantum,gudder1985holevo,bergou2010discrimination,chefles2000quantum,barnett2009quantum,bae2015quantum}.
-In other words, no test exists which allows to guess correctly all of the time and this fact is highlighted by the quantum Chernoff bound~\cite{audenaert2007discriminating}.
+Quantum systems in different non-orthogonal states are impossible to perfectly distinguish even when arbitrarily large but finite number of samples for the measurements are available~\cite{helstrom1969quantum,holevo2011probabilistic,bergou2010discrimination,chefles2000quantum,barnett2009quantum,bae2015quantum}.
+In other words, no test can guarantee a correct guess every time, a fact highlighted by the quantum Chernoff bound~\cite{audenaert2007discriminating}.

 Quantum state discrimination involves two parties who agree on a set of allowed states in which the system can be, and their prior probabilities of occurrence.
 A measurement can obtain only a finite amount of information, and thus this set must be finite.
 Alice prepares a state from this set and sends it to Bob, who must determine it using the appropriate measurement.
-Quantum state discrimination has a number of important applications.
+Quantum state discrimination has several important applications.
 In particular, it is strongly linked to a dimension witness of quantum systems~\cite{brunner2013dimension} and represents an operational interpretation of conditional mutual entropy~\cite{konig2009operational}.
-The quantum key distribution (QKD) security is based on the hardness of quantum state discrimination and on the no-cloning theorem~\cite{wootters1982single}.
-The search over an unstructured database can be mapped to the discrimination of the states exponentially close to each other ~\cite{abrams1998nonlinear}.
+The quantum key distribution (QKD) security is based on the hardness of quantum state discrimination and the no-cloning theorem~\cite{wootters1982single}.
+The search over an unstructured database can be mapped to the discrimination of the states exponentially close to each other~\cite{abrams1998nonlinear}.